Program overview

 Program structure

-The Firefighter, Pre-Service Education and Training program is structured to provide a thorough education in firefighting over a duration of 3 semesters (12 months).
-The program is delivered in-person at the Newnham campus, ensuring that students receive hands-on training and practical experience.
+The Firefighter, Pre-Service Education and Training program is structured to provide a robust educational experience over a duration of 3 semesters (12 months).
+The program is offered in a full-time format, ensuring that students can immerse themselves fully in their studies.
 Key features of the program structure include:

 • Hybrid delivery format, combining online coursework with in-person learning requirements.

-This program also offers pathways for graduates to transfer into further studies in Fire Protection Engineering Technician or Fire Protection Engineering Technology programs, enhancing their educational journey and career prospects.
+• Opportunities for graduates to transfer into advanced programs such as Fire Protection Engineering Technician or Fire Protection Engineering Technology.

 Featured Experiences

-The Firefighter, Pre-Service Education and Training program offers a variety of unique experiences that enhance the learning process and prepare students for real-world challenges.
-Some of the featured experiences include:
+The Firefighter, Pre-Service Education and Training program offers a variety of unique experiences that enhance the learning process:

-• Opportunities to learn from instructors who are experienced professional firefighters.
+• Guidance from instructors who are experienced professionals in the firefighting field.

 Career Options

-Graduates of the Firefighter, Pre-Service Education and Training program can explore a variety of career options in Canada.
-Some potential job roles include:
+Graduates of the Firefighter, Pre-Service Education and Training program can explore a variety of career options in Canada, including:

-• Firefighter: Responds to emergencies, extinguishes fires, and provides rescue services.
+• Firefighter: Respond to emergencies, extinguish fires, and provide rescue services.

-• Technical Rescue Specialist: Specializes in rescue operations, including high-angle and confined space rescues.
+• Technical Rescue Specialist: Perform specialized rescue operations in various environments, including high-angle and confined space rescues.

-• Emergency Medical Responder: Provides immediate medical care and support in emergency situations.
+• Emergency Medical Responder: Provide immediate medical assistance and support during emergencies.

-• Hazardous Materials Responder: Handles and mitigates hazardous materials incidents, ensuring public safety.
+• Hazardous Materials Responder: Manage and mitigate incidents involving hazardous materials, ensuring public safety.

-These roles highlight the diverse opportunities available to graduates, allowing them to make a significant impact in their communities through their work in firefighting and emergency services.
+These roles highlight the diverse opportunities available to graduates, allowing them to make a significant impact in their communities through their work in the fire service.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.